Revised: June 2023

 Section 4.
 Voting and Election.

-- Ballots shall be cast electronically during each annual membership meeting.
-The candidates securing the highest number of votes for each office shall be declared elected.
+- Ballots shall be cast electronically during each Annual Membership meeting.
+The candidates securing the highest number of votes in each category shall be declared elected.
 In the case of a tie-vote between candidates for specific position(s) on the Executive Board, voting members will revote for said position(s).

 - Voting members may request a proxy.
-Proxies must be completed and returned at least one week prior to the convening of the IACAC membership meeting.
+Proxies must be completed and returned at least one week prior to the convening of the Annual Membership meeting.
 Proxies so requested and distributed shall appoint the Most Recent Active Past President and the Current President as proxies.

-- Member Relations Team will oversee the work of the following committees: Admission Practices, Government Relations, Membership, and Professional Connections.
+- Member Relations Team will oversee the work of the following committees: Government Relations, Membership, Professional Connections, and Special Interest Groups.

 - Student and Family Outreach Team will oversee the work of the following committees: College Awareness and Preparation, Illinois College Fair, National College Fair, and Scholarship.

-- Professional Development Team will oversee the work of the following committees: District Seminars, High School Counselor Professional Development, Inclusion, Access and Success, Mentorship, Middle Management Institute, Summer Institute, Summer Tours and Transfer Advisory.
+- Professional Development Team will oversee the work of the following committees: District Seminars, Education and Ethics, High School Counselor Professional Development, Inclusion, Access and Success, Mentorship, Middle Management Institute, New Counselor Institute, Summer Tours and Transfer Advisory.

 Section 2.
 Standing Committees.